SamotSama/SamotSama/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Frontend Dev in process.
+- 🤔 &nbsp; Frontend Dev in process, currently learning React.
 - 🎓 &nbsp; Studying Associate Degree in Programming in TECLAB.
-- 💼 &nbsp; Working as a Problem Solver at Mercado Libre Argentina.
+- 💼 &nbsp; Working as a Analyst at Mercado Libre Argentina.
 - 🌱 &nbsp; Learning Japanese as a hobbie/passion.

 <h3> 🛠 &nbsp;Tech Stack</h3>